|Position: Clinical Manager-San Jose--|

-Knowledgeable of methodologies found to benefit children with ASD, including Applied Behavior Analysis (“ABA”), Early Start Denver Model (“ESDM”), Treatment and Education of Autistic and related Communication-Handicapped Children (“TEACCH”), Picture Exchange Communication System (“PECS”), and Pivotal Response Treatment (“PRT”).
+Knowledgeable of methodologies found to benefit children diagnosed with ASD, including Applied Behavior Analysis (“ABA”), Early Start Denver Model (“ESDM”), Treatment and Education of Autistic and related Communication-Handicapped Children (“TEACCH”), Picture Exchange Communication System (“PECS”), and Pivotal Response Training (“PRT”).

 Familiar with the field of early intervention, and knowledgeable of other community resources and agencies that serve children.

 Sensitive to working with an ethnically, linguistically, culturally, and economically diverse population.

 Able to communicate effectively verbally and in writing; American Sign Language or bilingual ability preferred.

 Able to consistently demonstrate good judgment and decision-making skills.